RebelToolbox/RebelDocumentation/api/class_navigationmesh.rst

 | *Getter*  | get_edge_max_error()      |
 +-----------+---------------------------+

-The maximum distance a simplfied contour's border edges should deviate the original raw contour.
+The maximum distance a simplified contour's border edges should deviate from the original raw contour.

 ----